joelhawksley/identity/components/slides.md

 ^ Here's one way of writing "Hello, World" in a React component.

+^ PAUSE

 ^ S React components, at a minimum, implement a render method that returns HTML.

 ^ S Arguments passed to a component are assigned to the `props` object,

-^ S which is accessible within the component's instance methods.
+^ S which is accessible within instance methods on the component.

 ---

 [.code-highlight: all]
 [.code-highlight: 5]
-[.code-highlight: 4-6]
+[.code-highlight: 4,6]

 ```jsx
 class IssueBadge extends React.Component {